International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 2.8.1 POST

-The consumer connector can POST a [ContractAgreementVerificationMessage](./message/contract-agreement-verification-message.json) to verify an agreement.
+The consumer connector can POST a [ContractAgreementVerificationMessage](./message/contract-agreement-verification-message.json) to verify an [Agreement](../model/terminology.md#agreement).
 If the negotiation state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ```